winglang/wing/libs/wingsdk/src/ex/react-app.md

 let website = new ex.ReactApp(
   projectPath: "./client",
-  isDevRun: false // `true` by default.
-Will run the start command if true, and the build command if not
+  useBuildCommand: true // `false` by default.
+Will run the build command if true, and the start command if not
   buildDir: "/dist" // default is "/build"
   startCommand: "pnpm start" // default is "npm start"
   buildCommand: "pnpm build" // default is "npm build"